 Concord’s three subscription plans aim to cater to three categories of users — viewers, collaborators, and creators.
 Viewers can view and download documents, and use is free for all plans.
 Collaborators meanwhile have access to several features, while creators can unlock the most advanced functionalities.

 The Starter plan costs $50/month/user for collaborators and $100/month/user for creators.
 The Professional plan is a good contract management solution for more complex workflows, and will cost you $75 and $150/month/user for collaborators and creators, respectively.
-The Enterprise plan offers a Salesforce integration, API access, and centralized clause management for $95/month/user for collaborators and $195/month/user for creators.
+Integrations-wise, this plan supports some of the best cloud storage platforms, Salesforce, and open API.
+The Enterprise plan offers centralized clause management for $95/month/user for collaborators and $195/month/user for creators.

 ICM’s greatest strengths are its cloud presence and its high degree of configurability.
 The latter feature is the main reason for the software’s popularity across industries and geographies.
 At the same time, the extensive range of features makes it less suited as contract management software for small business teams.